matestack/matestack-ui-core/README.md

 </div>
 ```
 As you can see, the page is wrapped in a div with an id generated from the
 class/module name.
-The tags get ids automatically, but can be overwritten while
+These ids get created automatically, but can be overwritten
-defining the page response.
-Ids should help you style specific parts of your
+in the page response.
+Those ids should help you style specific parts of your
 page later on.

 Note: